 Hasbro is no stranger to producing robotic toys for children.
 However, Cubby the Curious Bear, the latest addition to the FurReal line, is in a class of its own.
 The bear can use its arms to play peek-a-boo, it can move its ears and snout, and it can blink.
-Touch sensors on the body, mouth, and head, as well as software that can generate more than 100 sound and motion combinations make interactive play possible.
+Touch sensors on the body, mouth, and head, as well as software that can generate more than 100 sound and motion combinations, make interactive play possible.
 The toy even has a night mode in which it yawns, plays lullabies, and shuts down.
 Cubby is also durable.
 Suitable for age 4 and older.

-A customisable book with an accompanying free app that makes a great gift for girls, Secret Code lets you cast the recipient as the hero with unique coding skills.
+A customizable book with an accompanying free app that makes a great gift for girls, Secret Code lets you cast the recipient as the hero with unique coding skills.
 The character makes various robots, one of which is a Chorebot that goes haywire.
 It is up to the reader to figure out how to solve the problem.
 The app uses AR to animate the young hero’s creations.
 You can enjoy some action at betting sites in New Zealand while she tries to save the world from her Chorebot.
-Suitable for age 4 to 8.
+Suitable for ages 4 to 8.

 Air Hogs Zero Gravity Lazer